stevebottos/RepNets/README.md

 This type of thing is critical for edge deployments where MAC and such come at a premium.
 For more reading on efficient model design I recommend **ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design** ([arxiv](https://arxiv.org/abs/1807.11164)).
 The earlier papers mentioned borrow a lot of concepts from this one.

 # Getting Started
-`example.py` contains everything you need to get started. **NOTE: In this script we're using the toy model, which is intentially tiny and easy to understand.
-The accuracy will be pretty bad, but this is to demonstrate first to train/reparameterize and second the difference in speed/accuracy between the training/inference models**.
-That in mind, here are the numbers after 10 epochs (only 10 because my personal GPU is precious).
+`example.py` contains everything you need to get started.
+Here I'll use a small RepVGG architecture and train for a little bit.
+After 30 epochs (only 30 because my personal GPU is precious), we get:

 ```
-Final Original Accuracy: 0.497, Mean Inference Time: 0.00057
+Final Original Accuracy: 0.839, Mean Inference Time: 0.007736
-Final Reparameterized Accuracy: 0.497, Mean Inference Time: 0.000279
+Final Reparameterized Accuracy: 0.845, Mean Inference Time: 0.003202
 ```

-That's a 50% speed-up at no cost.
+That's a 50% speed-up as well as a little boost in accuracy.
 Nice.